 Goal # Description 3 Golden Feather Elementary School District will ensure all students, staff and community have access to a safe and caring environment with clean, well maintained facilities and a highly qualified staff.
 GFUESD provides training and opportunities for parents and families to learn about LEA and school plans, programs, and activities.
 GFUESD includes parents, students, and families in developing LEA and school site strategies to improve academic achievement and the social, emotional, and physical well-being of all students.

 An explanation of why the LEA has developed this goal.

 This goal was developed to ensure that all stakeholders feel safe and comfortable while meeting the mission and vision of the district.
-This goal was developed based on stakeholder input.

 Measuring and Reporting Results